Drafting, filing and defending a patent

 What is a patent?

-A patent seeks to protect any invention having a technical nature.
+The patent seeks to protect any invention having a technical nature.
 It allows its holder to have an operating monopoly on the invention and thereby, to forbid third parties from manufacturing, marketing and more generally exploiting an invention containing the claimed characteristics.

 To be valid, a patent must meet certain criteria defined by law, which apply cumulatively.
-The first criterion is novelty: this means that the patentable invention must not be described in a prior art document; the second criterion is inventive activity: the invention must not obviously result from the combination of the teachings of two prior art documents according to any person skilled in the profession; the third criterion is that of industrial application: it should be possible to manufacture or use the subject of the invention in any type of industry (including agriculture).
+The first criterion is novelty: this means that the patentable invention must not be described in a prior art document; the second criterion is inventive activity: the invention must not obviously result from the combination of the teachings of two prior art documents according to any person skilled in the profession.
+The third criterion is that of industrial application: it should be possible to manufacture or use the subject of the invention in any type of industry (including agriculture).

 Services offered by Brandon IP